spren9er/s9icongen/README.md

 ## Introduction

-The Ruby script `s9icongen` automatically generates icon files for iPhone and/or iPad apps (iOS 7 and above).
+The Ruby script `s9icongen` automatically generates icon files of all necessary sizes for iPhone and/or iPad apps (iOS 7 and above).
 It uses `imagemagick` and the gem `rmagick`.

 ## Installation